lissiyas/estate-admin/README.md

-THis is the Realestate admin management
+This is the Real-estate admin management

 email: estate@gmail.com
 password: estate